 Given the falls in equity markets it is of course no surprise that equities overall were the largest performance detractor.
-US equities were again the largest detractor, but it was Japanese equities which fell the most during the period after a particularly weak quarter for Japanese equities as a whole.
+US equities were again the largest detractor.
 Shopify continued to see pain from the move away from growth stocks on top of a weak first quarter exacerbated by their announcement of further capex to bolster their fulfilment capabilities.
 We remain confident that Shopify have the right long-term strategy to be a key player in the ecommerce channel in helping small and medium-sized enterprises sell effectively online and move to have their own brand identities.
 Dexcom was also a key detractor from performance as the stock sold off meaningfully given its premium valuation.
 However, to us Dexcom remains a very high-quality business who has the market leading CGM device for the monitoring of the blood glucose levels of diabetes patients.
 Sadly, diabetes continues to be on the rise globally and the CGM devices sold by Dexcom help medical professionals provide better clinical outcomes via more closely, and accurately, monitoring patients.